aduud21/heckerbot/README.md

 You'll need your bot token.

-Export this project to replit (download latest version and put the code in your replit) OR fork https://replit.com:/@AGuyThatLikesFurrys/Hecker-Discord-bot?s=app directly in replit (Note: this way may break somethings) .
+Export this project to replit (download latest version and put the code in your replit) OR fork https://replit.com:/@AGuyThatLikesFurrys/Hecker-Discord-bot?s=app directly in replit (Note: this way may break sometimes) .

 Create a secret named TOKEN and value as the token of your bot.